canyon289/canyon289.github.io/dev/content/ReuseableML.md

 on the master branch with commit messages like "model 1" or "added pickling column".
 You'll find some features are engineered off other features, or portions of your code relied on a datatype coercion you made somewhere between the third and sixth commit.
-As your code progressed *Different artifacts change at different rates* and you're trying to remember which processing steps were required to run one of the predictions you had that other day.
+As your code progresses *Different artifacts change at different rates* and you're trying to remember which processing steps were required to run one of the predictions you had that other day.

-Your code is now a [Big Ball of Mud](http://www.laputan.org/mud/).
-Big Ball of Mud is an excellent paper written in 1999 about what happens when code is haphazardly written.
+*Your code is now a [Big Ball of Mud](http://www.laputan.org/mud/).* Big Ball of Mud is an excellent paper written in 1999 about what happens when code is haphazardly written.
 The paper is still relevant today, with all the text in italics copied and pasted straight from the paper.
 At